Search for content, post, videos

 Follow your passion

 When she enrolled at McMaster University she was torn between physics, which seemed like more fun, and electrical engineering, which promised more jobs.
 Fortunately, the university had a hybrid program, engineering physics, so she didn’t have to choose.
-“I could do both and then decide,” she says.
+“I could do both and then decide,” she said.

 “You’re doing science for the sake of the science.
 There are easier ways to earn a living.”

 Follow your passion is the advice she would give young scientists today.
-She recalls that other PhD students chose Mourou’s lab in Rochester because “they thought it would help them get a good job.
+She recalled that other PhD students chose Mourou’s lab in Rochester because “they thought it would help them get a good job.
 A doctorate takes seven years.
 I always thought that was silly because you should do what you really want to do rather than game-play and see where a certain research position might take you.
 You’re doing science for the sake of the science.
 There are easier ways to earn a living.”

-Today Strickland runs the ultrafast laser group at Waterloo, where she continues to do pioneering work in laser physics.
+Today [2018] Strickland runs the ultrafast laser group at Waterloo, where she continues to do pioneering work in laser physics.
 “For quite a few years I’ve been working on an approach to try to create a wide range of colors.
 One of the holy grails since lasers came along is to see if you could have a very specific color.
 I’m the only one in the world working on this.
 It’s like using stop-action photography but on a molecular level.”

 “I’m not a detail-oriented person, I am more a big-picture kind of person so to get students excited about the topic is the most fun.”